OleHolmNielsen/Niflheim_system/docs/Slurm_configuration.rst

 Configless Slurm setup
 ----------------------

-With Slurm_ 20.02 there is a new configless_ feature that allows the compute nodes — specifically the slurmd_ process — and user commands running on login nodes to pull configuration information directly from the slurmctld_ instead of from a pre-distributed local file.
+The configless_ feature that allows the compute nodes — specifically the slurmd_ process — and user commands running on login nodes to pull configuration information directly from the slurmctld_ instead of from a pre-distributed local file.
 The order of precedence for determining what configuration source to use is listed in the configless_ page.